MICDS-Programming-Club/Programming-Club-Guides/bootcamp/Java.md

 ## Android app development

-complete the Beginning Android Development Track, which consists of:
+Complete the Beginning Android Development Track, which consists of:

 1. Build a Simple App with Java
 2. Getting Started with Android Emulators